emqx/emqx-docs/en_US/observability/metrics-and-stats.md

 If it is not convenient to access the Dashboard, they can also obtain these data through HTTP API and system topic messages.
 You can refer to [HTTP API](../admin/api.md) and [$SYS system topic](../advanced/system-topic.md#).

 ::: tip
 EMQX provides integration with third-party monitoring systems, such as StatsD and Prometheus.
-You can refer to [Prometheus Monitoring Alarm](../observability/prometheus.md) for an example.
+You can refer to [Prometheus Monitoring Alarm](../observability/prometheus.md) and [StatsD](../observability/statsd.md) for an example.
 :::

 ## Metrics & Stats